Vidarious/Expired_Curator_1/README.md

 # Curator
-Project Curator is a PHP discovery and learning project The Curator application itself will be a authentication and user management system.
+Project Curator is a PHP discovery and learning project.
+The Curator application itself will be a authentication and user management system.
 The mission of this project is to improve understanding of PHP as well as coding practices.
 This project will include the following guidelines:

 - PHP 7.0+
+- Versioning (GIT)
-- Bootstrap 3.3.6
+- Bootstrap 3.3.6 (Bootstap 4.0 when released)
 - MySQL & MSSQL compatible
 - Selectable levels of encryption
 - Use of namespaces